-In connection with the opinion expressed herein, we have examined, among other things, originals or copies, executed, certified or otherwise identified to our satisfaction, of (i) the Registration Statement and the exhibits thereto; (ii) the Prospectus; (iii) the organizational documents of the Partnership and LE GP, LLC, the general partner of the Partnership (the "General Partner"); (iv) certain resolutions adopted by the Board of Directors of the General Partner relating to the Registration Statement and the Prospectus and related matters; (v) the minutes and records of the corporate proceedings of the Partnership that have occurred prior to the date hereof with respect to the issuance of the Common Units, the Registration Statement, the Prospectus and related matters; and (vi) such other certificates, statutes and other instruments and documents as we considered appropriate for purposes of the opinion hereafter expressed.
+In connection with the rendering of the opinions hereinafter set forth, we have examined (i) executed copies of the organizational documents of the Partnership and LE GP, LLC, the general partner of the Partnership (the "General Partner"); (ii) the Registration Statement; (iii) the prospectus included in the Registration Statement dated the date of the Registration Statement (the "Prospectus"); (iv) the Plan, (v) resolutions of the Board of Directors of the General Partner; and (vi) such other certificates, statutes and other instruments and documents as we considered appropriate for purposes of the opinions hereafter expressed.
+In addition, we reviewed such questions of law as we considered appropriate.